theAlgorithmist/FabricJS-Starter/README.md

 # FabricjsStarter

-This is the code distribution to an upcoming Medium article for the ng-conf blog.
-The code serves as an introduction to using the [Fabric JS](http://fabricjs.com/) library with Angular.
+This code provides an introduction to using the [Fabric JS](http://fabricjs.com/) library with Angular.
 It also illustrates how to optimize change detection in Angular for applications involving Canvas interactivity.

 Author:  Jim Armstrong - [The Algorithmist](https://www.linkedin.com/in/jimarmstrong/)